A realistic assessment of the CTA sensitivity to dark matter annihilation: Results

 Here we take an important first step towards an improved DM search strategy for CTA by proposing a morphological analysis of the gamma rays from the GC.
 We will estimate the \emph{most optimistic} limits that one can obtain on DM annihilation in the presence of the known GDE, assuming that the morphology of the GDE is perfectly understood.
 To this end, we define the 28 subregions distributed as shown in the right panel of Fig.~\ref{fig:rois}.
 They are all part of the original RoI from the Ring method.
 This has the advantage that the required observation strategy and results are directly comparable.

-Fig.~\ref{fig:diff_sens_GC_Morpho} shows that with our morphological analysis, the projected differential sensitivity is better by a factor of four than what can be obtained with the Ring method.
+Fig.~\ref{fig:diff_sens_GC_Morpho} shows that with our morphological analysis, the projected differential sensitivity is better by a factor of three than what can be obtained with the Ring method.
 Note that the limiting factor in our results, at least for sub-TeV energies, is now not the GDE but differential acceptance uncertainties, namely relative systematic uncertainties in the photon acceptance in different regions of the \emph{same} FoV.
 For this uncertainty, we assume $1\%$ throughout, which is a rather realistic value.
-This might however vary by a factor of a few up or down, depending on the experimental details (\textit{cf}.\ Sec.\ \ref{subsec:Statistics}).
-Indeed, varying the systematic uncertainty in a reasonable range has a significant impact on the actual projected constraints.\footnote{Although we introduced the morphological analysis method primarily to improve limits in the presence of the GDE, we also compared its performance to that of the Ring method in the case of no GDE and 0\% systematics.
+This might however vary by a factor of a few up or down, depending on the experimental details (\textit{cf.}~Sec.\ \ref{subsec:Statistics}).
+Indeed, varying the systematic uncertainty in a reasonable range has a significant impact on the actual projected constraints.
+Note that systematics of 0.3\% give results extremely close to that of 0\% systematics.
+Also shown for comparison in Fig.~\ref{fig:diff_sens_GC_Morpho} is our morphological analysis assuming 0\% systematics and neglecting the GDE, i.e.~$\alpha_i = 1$ for all $i$, and $R_{\text{GDE},i} = 0$ for all $i$ in both mock data and model.\footnote{Although we introduced the morphological analysis method primarily to improve limits in the presence of the GDE, we also compared its performance to that of the Ring method in the case of no GDE and 0\% systematics.
 In this case the morphological analysis produces limits that are marginally better than those of the Ring method.
 This is expected, as the smaller RoIs still provide an additional constraint on the spatial distribution of the signal.}